 Trade Agreements: The U.S. and Mozambique signed a Trade and Investment Framework Agreement (TIFA) in 2005.
 The last high-level meeting under the TIFA took place in January 2012.
 See attached press release for more information.
 The U.S. and Mozambique also signed a Bilateral Investment Treaty (BIT) that came into force in 2005.

 U.S.-Mozambique Trade Facts

-U.S. foreign direct investment (FDI) in Mozambique (stock) was $332 million in 2018, a 16.6% decrease from 2017.
-There is no information on the distribution of U.S. FDI in Mozambique
+- U.S. foreign direct investment (FDI) in Mozambique (stock) was $491 million in 2018 (latest data available).
+There is no information on the distribution of U.S. FDI in Mozambique.

-Mozambique's FDI in the United States (stock) was $1 million in 2017.
+- No data on Mozambique's FDI in the U.S. are available.
 There is no information on the distribution of Mozambique FDI in the U.S.

 NOTE: No services trade data with Mozambique are available.